COVESA/vissr/tutorial/content/build-system/hello-world/_index.md

 ```
 $ ifconfig
 ```
 can be used.
-You will then have to search i a lot of information for an address that likely starts with '192.168' followed by two more segments.
+You will then have to search through a lot of information for an address that likely starts with '192.168' followed by two more segments.
 Please copy this and use the file browser on the computer to go to the client/client-1.0/Javascript directory.
 There you click on the file 'wsclient_uncompressed.html', which leads to that it starts up in the browser.
 You will there see a field whch says 'host ip', please paste the IP address in there and click on the button to the right that says 'Server IP'.